2016-2017 High School Faculty

 Jack Knight teaches math to high school students.
 He has a B.S. in Mathematics and Physics from the University of Peradeniya in Sri Lanka, a Diploma in Mathematics (part 1) from the University of Auckland (New Zealand), and a Diploma of Teaching in Mathematics, Physics, and Chemistry from Teacher’s College in New Zealand.
 He taught math, physics, and chemistry for three years at Alexandra College in Sri Lanka before coming to Waverly.

 Ken Riddle is the art teacher for young kindergarten through high school.
 Ken has a B.F.A. from Art Center College of Design and an M.F.A. from California Institute of the Arts.
 In addition to being an exhibiting sculptor for the last 20 years, Ken curated and directed exhibitions for Bliss, a not for profit gallery in Pasadena from 1987 to 2006.
 Ken has taught for 12 years in a variety of settings, including Center for Early Education and Crossroads School, and has worked with students at the elementary though college level.
-Ken’s daughter, Iris, is in the first grade at Waverly.
+Ken has two daughters at Waverly elementary.

 Amy Sedivy teaches English and creative writing at the high school.
 She received a B.A. and M.A in English, with an emphasis in writing from California State University, Northridge.
 Amy taught for over six years at the college level.
 Amy has had her fiction published in several literary journals, including Calyx and The Louisville Review.
 Amy’s son Rylan graduated from Waverly in 2010.